RvE54/RandoMice/readme.md

 An extra section will become visible at the bottom, in which details of the selected block set can be viewed: the leftmost data grid displays the block composition; the middle data grid displays the subgroup composition; the rightmost data grid displays variable descriptives for each block.

+Optionally, at this point the block sets can be filtered by the number of overlapping (physical) markers.
+Alternatively, block sets can be filtered by a newly provided category (*e.g.* a common starting condition such as cage number), which displays block sets that have at least one experimental unit of each category in each block.
+This may be helpful, for example, for users who aim divide pre-grouped experimental units.\
+Please note that increasing the "Number of sets to remember" may be required to find sufficient block sets that match the filter criterium.

 ### Randomly assigning blocks to groups
 Finally, once the user has chosen his/her favorite block set, blocks may be randomly allocated to groups/interventions.
 This can be done by pressing the corresponding button; if group names have not yet been defined, the user will be prompted to do so.